Smart meter deployment in the EU: which countries are leading and which are trailing?

 Smart meters are essential to the digitalisation of the utilities sector.
 As well as giving households and commercial consumers more control of their power usage, they’re helping to shape energy infrastructures and lay the foundations for new business models.

-Early studies reported by the European Commission found that smart meters could help households could reduce their electricity bills by an average of 12% annually, with commercial consumers reducing consumption by as much as 58%.
+Early studies reported by the European Commission found that smart meters could help households reduce their electricity bills by an average of 12% annually, with commercial consumers reducing consumption by as much as 58%.

 Back in 2014, the Commission issued a document outlining the need for smart meters to be rolled out across EU member states.
-It proposed that each country should install electricity smart meters across all homes and achieve 80% coverage by 2020.
+It proposed that each country should install electricity smart meters across all homes and acheive 80% coverage by 2020.
 Although not legally-binding, the target was set to be an aspirational benchmark.

 The market leaders

 One of the leading EU countries for smart meter deployment is Spain.
 They were the first to reach 100% installation in 2018 following a government mandate.
 Global energy network Engerati reports that the cost to the customer was one of the most efficient in Europe, at 40% less than the EU average.
-For commercial consumers, smart meter rollout in Spain is ongoing, with around 40% coverage as of 2019.
+For commercial consumers, smart meter rollout in Spain is ongoing, with around 40% coverage reported in 2019.

 Sweden has also reached 100% coverage with the early deployment of automated ‘smart’ meters beginning as far back as 2003.
 Although these meters didn’t adhere to the same functionality regulations that were introduced in 2014, their rollout happened at a rapid pace.
-Power company, Vattenfall, began installing 860,000 smart meters in Swedish homes in order to provide customers with monthly readings.
-By June 2008, every home had a first-generation smart meter installed.
+Power company Vattenfall began installing 860,000 smart meters in Swedish homes in order to provide customers with monthly readings.
+By June 2008, every home had a first generation smart meter installed.